Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

 • Lower burnout cycles

 The change won’t be dramatic overnight.
-But after 4–6 weeks, you’ll likely feel steadier.
+But after a few weeks of consistency, you will likely begin to feel steadier.

 That’s emotional resilience building quietly in the background.
 Many of these subtle shifts mirror the deeper